 - path (str) Path to the file to import. - filetype (str) Filetype of file to be imported.
 This will be inferred if not provided.
 The filetype must be one compatible with trimesh.load. - compressed (boo1) Whether or not this file is compressed (with bz2).
-This will be inferred if not provided. - binary (bool) Whether or not to open the file as a binary file. - kwargs Additional arguments to the MeshShape initializer.
+This will be inferred if not provided. - binary (bool) Whether or not to open the file as a binary file. - unify (bool) Whether or not to attempt to unify this mesh. - kwargs Additional arguments to the MeshShape initializer.